Czechu7/CSharp-Angular-Template/README.md

 - **📝 Storybook Integration**: Component documentation and visual testing
 - **🧪 Testing**: Setup for unit and integration tests
 - **💾 Cassandra Logging**: Integration with Cassandra for advanced log management.
+- **📊 Monitoring**: Built-in metrics collection with Prometheus and visualization with Grafana dashboards

 ## Tech Stack

 ### Backend